Lecrapouille/MyMakefile/README.md

 ### A more complex example

-This Makefile show lot of MyMakefil variables.
-Explanaitions are given in the next section.
+This Makefile show lot of MyMakefile variables.
+Explainations are given in the next section.

 ```
 P := .